HFTTstream/VidVerse/README.md

-# Discover HFTT: Leading the Way in Mobile Entertainment
+# Discover HFTT: Leading the Way in Mobile Video Entertainment

 ## Introduction